ampproject/amphtml/extensions/amp-access/amp-access.md

  1. `amp-access-loading` CSS class is set on the document root when the authorization flow starts and removed when it completes or fails.
  2. `amp-access-error` CSS class is set on the document root when the authorization flow fails.

-In the *server* option, the call to Authorization endpoint is done by AMP Cache as a simple HTTPS endpoint.
+In the *server* option, the call to Authorization endpoint is done by Google AMP Cache as a simple HTTPS endpoint.
 This means that the Publisher’s cookies cannot be delivered in this case.

 ### Pingback Endpoint